jeromechiu/sftp-HA/README.md

     ```

 3. Open Browser with service's url
+    Open test UI at http://<IP>:2224/stress/.
 Please make sure the firewall policy allows to use 8000 of port.
 The UI details please review the video.
 Have fun!